Newark, Newark

 Newark, Newark is a British television sitcom set in the Nottinghamshire town of Newark-on-Trent, England.
 The series aired on Gold on 28 March 2022, and revolves around the life of a recently divorced woman, her son and her ex-husband.
+It later aired on BBC2 from 2 March 2024.

 Synopsis

 Recently divorced Maxine (Morgana Robinson) is trying to adapt to single life, after separating from Terry (Mathew Horne).
 Meanwhile, their 16-year-old son Leslie, is dealing with the confusion of coming out, while his grandmother (Beverley Callard), sticks her nose into every situation.